markgreene74/droplet-automation/README.md

 ## provision the droplet

-The initial provision will be done by `terraform`.
+The initial provisioning will be done by `terraform`.

 If you wish to run the provisioning again manually: